f5devcentral/f5-agility-labs-adc/docs/class8/Module0/lab0-2.rst

 1. Click on the **Deployment** tab in UDF to see the components and their status.
 The lab deployment will be fully operational when there is a green triangle next to each component.
 Each component within the deployment has at least one connection method from the **Access** dropdown as you'll see in the instructions below.

-   The following image shows a deployment in the startup phase - it should take a few minutes for startup to complete.
+   The following image shows a deployment in the startup phase with spinning yellow gears next to some components.
+It should take a few minutes for startup to complete.

    .. figure:: ../images/udf_deployment_tab.png
       :width: 900px